 For large classes, butcher paper works best, so more students can write at one time.
 If that isn’t possible, have 5-6 board markers available.

 If using butcher paper, prepare in advance, including taping to the wall, unless students will be working at their desks.
-If students will be working at their desks, write the word on each table’s page in advance, but don’t hand them out until you have given your instructions.
+Finally, if students will be working at their desks, write the word on each table’s page in advance, but don’t hand them out until you have given your instructions.

 1. Write a single word relevant to your new topic, lesson, or theme on the white board or butcher paper.